qianzeming190/learngit/readme.txt

-Git is a version control system.
+Git is a version control system append GPL.
-Git is free softwae.
+Git is free softwae append GPL.